jxzhangjhu/jxzhangjhu/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I am a Senior Staff Research Scientist at [Intuit AI Research](https://www.intuit.com/technology/) where my focus is **Generative AI** (large language models (LLMs), and diffusion models), and **AI Robustness & Safety** (uncertainty, reliability, and trustworthiness) with extensive applications to complex real-world tasks.
+🔭 I am a Senior Staff Research Scientist where my focus is **Generative AI** (large language models (LLMs), and diffusion models), and **AI Robustness & Safety** (uncertainty, reliability, and trustworthiness) with extensive applications to complex real-world tasks.
 Previously, I was a Research Staff in the Computer Science and Mathematics Division at [Oak Ridge National Laboratory](https://www.ornl.gov/) where my research aims at accelerating *AI for Science* on supercomputers, such as [Summit](https://www.olcf.ornl.gov/summit/) and [Frontier](https://www.olcf.ornl.gov/frontier/).
 I received my Ph.D. from the [Johns Hopkins University](https://www.jhu.edu/) with an emphasis on uncertainty quantification (UQ).

 📫 You may find more information through my [personal website](https://jxzhangjhu.github.io) and feel free to contact me via email at jxzhangai@gmail.com.